 Know Your Debt Consolidation Options Before You Make a Decision About Consolidating

-If you're looking to consolidate credit card bills, medical bills, and other types of unsecured personal debt, you have a variety of debt consolidation options.
-Many consolidation options involve either a debt "settlement" or taking out a loan.
+If you’re looking to consolidate credit card debt, collection accounts, and other types of unsecured personal debt, you have a variety of debt consolidation options.
+Many consolidation options involve either a debt “settlement” or taking out a loan.
 Consumers have good reason to steer clear of these debt consolidation options.

 Settlements and Loans: Debt Consolidation Options Fraught with Risk

 If you’re overwhelmed by personal debts, a debt settlement solution may seem appealing.
 Providers of this type of service tell you that you can pay off just a portion of your debt rather than all of it.
 But as always, there’s no free lunch.
 Debt consolidation options based on settlements have many problems and risks including:

 - To reach a debt settlement, you need to make a large lump sum payment.
 If you’re having financial problems, you may not have the funds for such a payment.

 - Debt settlement can be very damaging to your credit rating.

 - Your creditors are not obliged to participate in the settlement, and some may refuse to.

 - Providers of this type of service often charge steep fees.

 There are also significant problems and risks associated with loans for debt consolidation.
 For example, if you’re in a position where you’re seeking to consolidate multiple debts, you may have a sub-par credit rating, which means you’ll pay a high interest rate for your consolidation loan.
 Also, if you borrow money to pay off your existing credit cards, those accounts can remain open and you’ll have the very real temptation to start using those paid-off cards again – so you may end up with credit card debt on top of the consolidation loan debt.
 Worse, if you use home equity to secure a consolidation loan, failure to keep up with the loan payments could eventually put your home in jeopardy.